Friday, April 10, 2026

-From the headline of this article at Global News.
+From the headline of this article at the Clarion Herald.

-In the sentence above, what does "pay under the table" mean?
+In the sentence above, what does "that’s the way the cookie crumbles” mean?

 答えは、コメントに書いてください。